hashicorp/serf/demo/web-load-balancer/README.md

 /etc/init.d/haproxy reload
 ```

-This script also does nothing if it is a web server.
-Otherwise, it just
+This script also does nothing if this node is not a load balanacer.
+Otherwise,
-uses `sed` to remove each of the nodes from the HAProxy configuration and
+it uses `sed` to remove each of the nodes from the HAProxy configuration and
 reloads it.